ahamdy23/FINE3300---2025---A1/README.md

 # FINE3300---2025---A1

+This project is made up of two practical, user friendly Python tools designed to demonstrate key financial concepts in mortgage planning and currency conversion.

+Part 1 – Mortgage Calculator

-Part 1 is a user friendly calculator that will calculate mortgage payments based on user input for:
+This tool helps users calculate mortgage payments based on the following inputs:
-Principal amount
+- Principal amount
-Interest rate
+- Annual interest rate
-Amortization period
+- Amortization period (in years)

-The program outputs the following payment frequencies, rounded to the nearest penny:
+It then calculates and displays the mortgage payments across different payment frequencies:
+- Monthly
+- Semi-monthly
+- Bi-weekly
+- Weekly
+- Rapid Bi-weekly
-Monthly, Semi-monthly, Bi-weekly, Weekly, Rapid Bi-weekly, Rapid Weekly
+- Rapid Weekly

-This part shows how choosing different payment schedules can affect how you manage and plan your mortgage.
+By comparing these options, users can better understand how payment schedules impact their long term costs and plan their finances more effectively.

 Part 2 – Currency Converter

-This program takes user input for: The amount of currency to convert, The original currency, The target currency

-It then shows the converted amount using the exchange rate provided for this assignment.
-It works like a simple currency exchange app.
+This program simulates a simple currency exchange tool.
+It asks the user to input:
+- The amount they want to convert
+- The original currency
+- The target currency

+Using a manually entered exchange rate (for this assignment), it outputs the converted value.
+This helps demonstrate how real world currency apps function and showcases the role of exchange rates in financial decision making.